Skip to main content

 • Migration plan: workspace‑by‑workspace, beginning with integration; fallback is to repoint the backend to Terraform Cloud.

-• Terraform Cloud subscription will be cancelled once all workspaces are migrated; this ADR will move to Accepted.
+• We will cancel the Terraform Cloud subscription once we have migrated all the workspaces; this ADR will move to Accepted.

 Consequences